 Health Care on Campus

 University of Michigan F-1 or J-1 international students are required to have health insurance that meets the University's standards.
 Health insurance coverage is coordinated through the U-M International Center.
-For contact information and office hours, see U-M International Center Health Insurance Office Hours.

 If your student needs to visit an emergency room, students under the age of 21 should visit the emergency room at Mott Children's Hospital.
 Students 21 and older should go to the emergency room at the University Hospital.